Kevin-Sim/SET09623/labs/lab08/README.md

 }
 ```

-And the test should pass.  **Commit and push** and check with Travis.
+And the test should pass.  **Commit and push** and check with GitHub Actions.

 ## Cleanup